kuraga/kewlr/README.md

 [![Build Status](https://travis-ci.org/zubuzon/kewlr.svg?branch=master)](https://travis-ci.org/zubuzon/kewlr)
 [![Coverage Status](https://coveralls.io/repos/github/zubuzon/kewlr/badge.svg?branch=master)](https://coveralls.io/github/zubuzon/kewlr?branch=master)

 `Kewlr` is a module which you can use to determine if two values are equal to each others.
-It offers two modes - `loose` and `strict`, and it aim to be the fastest `deepEqual` algorithm, and support everything that is possible to support.
+It offers two modes - `shallow` and `strict`, and it aim to be the fastest `deepEqual` algorithm, and support everything that is possible to support.

 It should be safe to use this module in production, and it works both for node and the browser.